 A bishop has whinged at advertisements for webcam girls which are being carried in the Job Centres of Doncaster.

 The job advertisement offers women £10 an hour to sit in front of a webcam in the nude and engage in sexually explicit banter with customers.

 The Department of Work and Pensions has confirmed the vacancies are legal and therefore must be advertised.
-However, adult entertainment jobs are clearly marked as not suitable for people aged under 18 and are only discussed with people who inquire about
+However, adult entertainment jobs are clearly marked as not suitable for people aged under 18 and are only discussed with people who

 But women's groups and the Bishop of Doncaster, the Right Reverend Cyril Ashton, have raised concerns that it exploits women desperate for an income who could end up being lured into prostitution.

 Bishop Ashton said: I am dismayed that this advert should appear in Doncaster's job centre.
 Our young women may feel pressurised to apply.
 It shows a gratuitous lack of respect for women and is entirely inappropriate.